 14. Nikon 70-300 mm f/4-5.6G Zoom

 If you are planning to spend on the best lenses for Nikon D3500 but you are also mindful not to overspend, the Nikon 70-300mm f4.5G Zoom Lens is a strong contender for this one.

-Pegged below $200, you can enjoy superior quality images from this lens without draining your bank account.
+You can enjoy superior quality images from this lens without investing a lot.

 You also get a vibration reduction capability that allows you to shoot even without a tripod.
 But keep in mind that anything beyond 20 feet might not be clear plus its autofocus doesn’t work on a D3500.

 The Nikon AF-DX Nikkor 18-300mm f3.5-6.3G Lens is a perfect option for a variety of scenarios.